HealthCheckbox

 • Pain management is provided, and some instructions on how to care for the surgical area at home.

-Recovery After The Surgery
+Recovery After the Surgery

 • You can return to your daily life activities within a week, but full recovery will take months.